Port in a storm Australian ag land prices will remain afloat in rough COVID-19 swell

 - Other fundamentals will be support such as a low cost of funds and a weak Australian dollar

-In the report, the bank says while much of the global and local economy is being severely buffeted, Australian agricultural land is expected to remain “largely unscathed” – due primarily to overall farm profitability, a tight sales market and support from low interest rates and a weak Australian dollar.
+In the report, A the bank says while much of the global and local economy is being severely buffeted, Australian agricultural land is expected to remain largely unscathed due primarily to overall farm profitability, a tight sales market and support from low interest rates and a weak Australian dollar.

 Mr Lefroy says an historically-low supply of available properties for purchase will also be a key factor supporting agricultural land prices.

-“Relatively low returns for other asset classes – such as equities, commercial property and bonds – will increase the attractiveness of agricultural land for both local and foreign investors,” Mr Lefroy said.
+“Relatively low returns for other asset classes such as equities, commercial property and bonds will increase the attractiveness of agricultural land for both local and foreign investors,” said Mr Lefroy.